 “The prosecution was politically motivated, the sentence wildly disproportionate to the crime.
 This was vengeance, not justice.”

-Momberg was clearly traumatised as any victim of crime would be and her behaviour at all times was furthermore, so aberrational that it bordered on bizarre.
+Momberg was clearly traumatised as any victim of crime, especially hate crime, would be and her behaviour at all times was furthermore, so aberrational that it bordered on bizarre.
 A witness stated under oath that he believed she was bipolar.
 If true, that would be an extenuating circumstance.
 So, why did Magistrate Pravina Raghoonandan not call for a psychiatric assessment?

 Concerns have also been raised as to why those accused of murder and rape are routinely given bail while Momberg was denied this right.
 Bail is not granted when the accused is a danger to society and a flight risk and that is why it was granted to Oscar Pretorius and Henri van Breda who is accused of the murder of his parents and brother and the attempted murder of his sister.